joelnet/development-environment/README.md

 # development-environment
 Settings for _my_ development environments.
+I have a mix of Windows and Linux boxes which is why you will find a mix of Windows and Linux commands.
+On Windows I use the Linux Subsystem.

 ## Chocolately